MacCampbell/ynp/RBasics.md

 Keep in mind that these are what I consider basically useful, and may not be something basic as in useful.
 That is, these may not all be simple examples, but they cover core needs I have in my work.

+Survey:
+  *  Who uses R now?
+For what?
+  *  Do people use the tidyverse?
+  *  What are the most desirable things that you'd want to learn to do with R?

 # 1. R ...
 What is?
 And, why should you care.

 https://www.r-project.org "R is a free software environment for statistical computing and graphics."